 For some frequently asked questions relating to diagnosis see our Parkinson’s FAQs section.

+Parkinson's is an individual and personal condition which affects everyone differently.
 For many people it will take years for Parkinson’s to have a noticeable effect as many symptoms can be successfully treated.
 It will take time to come to terms with your diagnosis and it is natural to feel anxious about the future, but it is possible to have a good quality of life, simply by embracing some lifestyle changes.

 Accept change, adapt and look after yourself